Frequently Asked Questions

 • The solar farm is being designed to operate for up to 30 years.
 Decommissioning the site will involve removing solar panels and infrastructure and reinstating the land.

-Like all electrical equipment, BESS require careful design and management to ensure fire risks are appropriately managed and controlled.
+• Like all electrical equipment, batteries and solar equipment require careful design and management to ensure fire risk is minimised.

 • The proposed Meadow Creek Solar Farm is being designed to accommodate up to 330MW of solar power and a Battery Energy Storage System on site.
 Visually, the solar panels would be around 2.6m tall and raised off the ground.
 The panels are a single axis tracking system that follow the sun throughout the day to maximise energy generation.
 The site will also include a substation and transmission line connection.